gnosischain/documentation/docs/bridges/xdai/moving-dai-to-xdai.md

 Bridge may take some time to update chain stats, try refreshing or waiting a minute if you receive any errors.
 You can also use a different RPC from the Settings dropdown.
 :::

 1\) Go to [https://bridge.gnosischain.com/](https://bridge.gnosischain.com/).
-(TODO: link)Connect your web3 wallet](/wallets/metamask/metamask-setup.md) (MetaMask, Nifty Wallet) to the **Ethereum Mainnet**.
+[Connect your web3 wallet](/tools/wallets/metamask/#2-configure) to the **Ethereum Mainnet**.
 Once connected, you will see your address populated in the header, and your DAI and xDai balance displayed on the page.

 _Note: If you change the dropdown on the page (ETH Mainnet) but not in MetaMask, the interface will shift but your wallet will not auto-connect to the chain.
 Switching chains in MM will automatically shift the interface._